Patio Door Installation Cost

 It's FREE and there are no obligations

-Additional Costs
+Additional Patio Door Installation Costs

 When installing patio doors, take advantage of the opportunity to inspect other areas that may require repair or updating.
-This section will go over the extra costs that you should consider when installing patio doors.

 Instead of the more traditional two panes, triple glazing uses three glass panels within a sealed frame.
 Small gaps between the three panes are full of air or gas like Argon.

-black framed patio door
+black framed patio door that has triple glazing

-The cost of supplying and installing triple glazing in a typical two-bedroom flat with four windows ranges between £5,700 and £6,000.
+The cost of supplying and installing triple glazing in a typical two-bedroom flat with four windows ranges between £5,700 – £6,000.
 The supply and installation of triple glazing for a four-bedroom detached house with 15 windows will cost around £7,000.

-Patio Cost
+Patio Laying Cost

-These prices will vary depending on the materials used; for example, budget options like concrete and brick patio slabs start at £15 per square metre, whereas premium patios are usually made of slate, which varies from £900 to £3,800 for installation, and a stone patio can cost up to £4,600.
+These prices will vary depending on the materials used.
+For example, budget options like concrete and brick patio slabs start at £15 per square metre, whereas premium patios are usually made of slate, which varies from £900 to £3,800 for installation, and a stone patio can cost up to £4,600.

 These elements include the size of your home, its design, the materials used, and the tradesperson's hourly and daily rates.

-Outdoor Lighting
+Outdoor Lighting Cost

 The average cost of installing outdoor lighting varies according to the type of lighting you choose.
 Floodlights, for example, can be installed for around £80 - £180, and motion lights can be installed for around £90 - £500.

-Some more expensive alternatives, such as landscape lighting, can cost more than £1000.
+Some more expensive alternatives, such as landscape lighting, can cost more than £1,000.

 The type of lights installed, the number of lights needed, the location of your asset, and the labour cost of installing outdoor lights are all factors that can affect the overall cost.